 Guest post from Louisa Griffith-Jones.

 Sometimes you just stumble across a remarkable piece of writing.
 Louisa posted this earlier today.
-I read it standing at a bus-stop, a lump in my throat.
+I read this about 9/11 standing at a bus-stop, a lump in my throat.
 She is a friend, someone I remember from gigs in the early 1980s at UEA (ligging backstage at Echo and the Bunnymen in 1983 being one that remains in memory).
 Life diverges.
 She went on to work for Anglia TV and was working in New York when the towers were struck and fell.
 What we saw on the television, she experienced, breathed and filtered the dust and lived the fear that we could only sense in horror as the cathode rays poured out the rolling news feeds.
 So here’s what she wrote, sparked again by her memories on the anniversary and the news now.

 9/11 – 14 years on.